sandhawke/dv/README.md

 ## Security

 Only run this stuff on an untrusted machine, like a fresh cloud host.
 We end up executing lots of code, such as tests, written by the LLM.
+It could easily delete or corrupt files on whatever machine it runs.

-It would be good to include an LXC system so you can run tests more safely.
+It would be good to include an LXC system to make this all more convenient.

 Do not trust any of the software made by an LLM until you've carefully reviewed it.